Long-tailed tit: Helpers

-Due to high predation, there is a high nest failure rate.
-If nest failure occurs after the beginning of May, failed breeders will not try to re-nest, but may become helpers at a nest of another, usually related, pair.
-In one study, around 50% of nests had one or more helpers.
-By helping close relatives, helpers gain indirect fitness benefits by increasing the survivability of related offspring.
-Helpers may also gain greater access to mates and territories in the future.
-Helpers also gain experience raising young and therefore their future offspring have greater survivability rates.
+There is a high nest failure rate due to high predation.
+If a nest fails after the beginning of May, the failed breeders will not attempt to re-nest, but they may become helpers at the nest of another pair, who are usually related.
+One study found that around 50% of nests had one or more helpers.
+By helping close relatives, helpers indirectly benefit in terms of fitness by increasing the survivability of related offspring.
+They may also gain greater access to mates and territories in the future.
+Helpers also gain experience in raising young, meaning that their future offspring have a better chance of survival.

-Males and females are equally likely to become helpers.
-Parents may allow the care of helpers to be additive to their own efforts, or on the other extreme, they may reduce their efforts with the care of the helpers.
-Juvenile males have a higher survivability than juvenile females, although the survival rate for adults of the two sexes is the same.
-Offspring that were raised with helpers have a higher survivability than offspring raised without.
-Failed breeders that became helpers have a higher survivability than failed breeders who did not.
-This may be because of the reduced energy expenditure from sharing a nest.
-This is similar to acorn woodpeckers and green wood hoopoes.
+Both males and females are equally likely to become helpers.
+Parents may supplement their own efforts with the help of others, or, at the other extreme, reduce their own efforts in favour of the helpers' efforts.
+Although the survival rate for adults of both sexes is the same, juvenile males have a higher survival rate than juvenile females.
+Offspring raised with helpers have a higher survival rate than those raised without.
+Failed breeders who became helpers had a higher survival rate than those who did not.
+This may be due to the reduced energy expenditure involved in sharing a nest.
+This is similar phenomenon to that observed in acorn woodpeckers and green wood hoopoes.
 However, failed breeders that did not help are more likely to breed successfully in subsequent years, so there may be a cost of helping.
 This may be due to helpers having relatively poorer body conditions at the end of the breeding season, similar to pied kingfisher and white-winged chough.
 Successful breeders have a survivability rate around the survivability of failed breeders who became helpers.